Xu Jie: Minister

 In the fall of 1549, Xu narrowly escaped from a career collapse.
 One of the perks of his high position was the ability to enroll his son in the Imperial University, where Xu's eldest son, Xu Fan, was studying.
 However, Xu Fan decided to take the more prestigious route of the imperial examination.
 He applied for the provincial examination in Nanjing in 1549, but lacked confidence and sent a substitute in his place.
 This fraudulent act was discovered, and Xu Fan was imprisoned.
 One of the Nanjing officials, who was a native of Huating and a friend of Xu Jie's from their "discuss study", sent Xu Jie a warning.
-As a result, Xu Jie was able to defend himself and admit his guilt for failing to raise his son properly.
+Xu Jie was able to defend himself and admit his guilt for failing to raise his son properly.
 He also offered to resign and proposed expelling his son from the university as punishment.
 The Emperor was satisfied with his minister's humility, and when a request for severe punishment for both son and father reached him through official channels, he ignored it.
 Xu owed his continued stay in office to the Emperor's extraordinary favor.
 In contrast, Grand Secretary Zhai Luan was not only dismissed from office but also expelled from the civil service for a similar offense committed by his sons five years earlier, in 1544.

 As minister of rites, Xu successfully organized large public events, including the funeral of the Emperor's son and heir, Zhu Zairui, in 1549.
 The Emperor was devastated by his son's death, and Xu made official requests for the Emperor to select a new heir every year for several years.
 After the sixth request, the Emperor stated that he did not want to see any more requests, and Xu stopped sending them.
 In 1552, a year later than was customary for imperial sons, Xu convinced the Emperor to perform the "capping" ceremony, which symbolized the formal acceptance into adulthood, for his remaining two sons.
 This also marked the beginning of their formal education and the arrangement of their weddings, which took place early the following year.
 Of the two surviving sons, the Emperor favored the younger Zhu Zaizhen and his mother over the elder Zhu Zaiji.
-As a result, ceremonies and acts that would have given precedence to the elder as the presumed successor and future emperor were postponed.
+Ceremonies and acts that would have given precedence to the elder as the presumed successor and future emperor were postponed.
 In 1560, the Emperor sent Zhu Zaizhen from Beijing to his estate in Huguang Province, but refused to name Zhu Zaiji as heir to the throne for the rest of his life.